Brandon Pries

 WIMP Annihilation

 This project is a statistical search for neutrinos from dark matter (DM), where we assume DM consists of Weakly-Interacting Massive Particles (WIMPs).
-Given the location of observed neutrinos, the predicted spectra of neutrinos from WIMP annihilation, and the properties of the dwarf galaxies we assume are sources of WIMP annihilation, we calculate the best-fit number of events we expect to see from WIMP annihilation.
-If we do not find a statistically-significant deviation from what we expect from background, we instead set upper limits on the velocity-averaged WIMP annihilation cross section $\left<\sigma v\right>$.
+Given the location of observed neutrinos, the predicted spectra of neutrinos from WIMP annihilation into a particular particle-antiparticle pair, and the properties of the dwarf galaxies we assume are sources of WIMP annihilation, we calculate the best-fit number of events we expect to see from WIMP annihilation and compare this to a background-only hypothesis.
+If we do not find a statistically-significant deviation from the background-only hypothesis, we instead set upper limits on the velocity-averaged WIMP annihilation cross section $\left<\sigma v\right>$.
+The publication covering this work is in preparation.

 RNN Reconstructions for IceCube-Upgrade